 Let’s start with a confession, or maybe an insight: like most software developers, I started calling myself software architect much too early in my career.
 To be honest, I think I have only qualified for that title the last 2 years, even though I still prefer software craftsman.

-I switched clients in 2017, and in my new role I’m the enterprise architect (brrr…), or rather town planner.
+I switched clients in 2017, and in my new role I’m the enterprise architect (brrr…).
 We need to hire good architects now, so I’ve been thinking a lot about what it means to me to be a good software architect.
 Here’s what I came up with: the ideal software architect shares the qualities associated with these 5 people:

 I don’t mean the Flemish Nonkel Bob who sang Vrolijke Vrienden, but Robert C. Martin of course, writer of the Clean Coder books.
 A software architect should be a coding architect.
 I believe an architect must be a very experienced developer, with a lot of attention to clean design and clean code.
 One of her duties should be coaching developers in writing clean, maintainable code.
 On the other hand, the architect should not focus on implementation details, such as frameworks and libraries.
 Piling frameworks on top of each other is not architecture.